Manpreet-afk/StudyHoursTracker/README.md

 # Python & SQL Study Hours Tracker

 ## Overview
-This is a Command Line Interface (CLI) application built with Python and PostgreSQL.
+This is an application built with Python and PostgreSQL.
 It allows users to track their daily study hours by logging the subject and duration of each session into a secure relational database.

 ## Features
 - **Add a Session:** Dynamically log a study subject and the amount of time spent studying.